Space-Efficient Hierholzer: Eulerian Cycles in $\mathrm{O}(m)$ Time and $\mathrm{O}(n)$ Space: Preliminaries

 \section{Preliminaries}

 We write $[n]$ for $\{1, 2, \dots, n\}$.
 Throughout the paper, $G = (V, E)$ denotes a finite directed multigraph, where $V$ is the set of vertices and $E$ is the multiset of directed edges, with $|V| = n$ and $|E| = m$.
 Loop edges are allowed.
-We assume w.l.o.g. that $V = [n]$.
+We assume without loss of generality that $V = [n]$.
 We denote by $d^+(v)$ and $d^-(v)$ the out-degree and in-degree of vertex~$v$, respectively.
 The $i$th out-neighbour of a vertex $v$ is denoted by $\Gamma^+(v, i)$, and its $i$th in-neighbour by $\Gamma^-(v, i)$, assuming arbitrary but fixed orderings of incoming and outgoing edges for each vertex.
 We concisely write $uv$ for a (directed) edge from $u$ to $v$.

-\begin{definition}[Eulerian, Eulerian cycle] A directed graph $G$ is \emph{Eulerian} if and only if it is strongly connected\footnote{A set of vertices is considered \emph{strongly connected} if, for every pair of vertices $u,v$, there is a path from $u$ to $v$.
+\begin{definition}[Eulerian, Eulerian cycle] A directed graph $G$ is \emph{Eulerian} if and only if it is strongly connected\/\footnote{A set of vertices is considered \emph{strongly connected} if, for every pair of vertices $u,v$, there is a path from $u$ to $v$.
 This condition rules out isolated vertices.} and the in-degree equals the out-degree at every vertex; i.e. $d^+(v) = d^-(v)$ for all $v \in V$.
 An \emph{Eulerian cycle} in $G$ is a closed trail that traverses every edge exactly once and returns to its starting vertex. \end{definition}

+A \emph{trail} in a graph is a walk in which all edges are distinct.
+A \emph{closed trail} is a trail whose first and last vertices coincide.

-We assume that basic arithmetic and memory operations on $\lg m$-bit integers take constant time, and that the in- and out-degree functions as well as neighbour queries can be evaluated in constant time per operation.
+We assume that basic arithmetic and memory operations on $\lg m$-bit integers take constant time, and that the in- and out-degree functions as well as in- and out-neighbour queries can be evaluated in constant time per operation.